JonoCX/bot-network-api/README.md

 This project works as the interface between the underlying Postgres database and the simulation program.
 It provides a set of database entities and repositories to access said entities.

+### Requirements
+The basic requirement is that you have Java, Maven, and Postgres installed.

+`$ psql -f schema_setup.sql -d dengue`

 ### Installation
 Clone the repository to a local directory: